 My motivation for writing about vaccine safety was the same motivation for my research.
 I believe Christians are called to steward God’s creation, alleviate suffering, and pursue truth—all from a love for God and a sacrificial love for others.
 For me, this meant researching ways to prevent and treat virus infections.
 During a two-year mission trip to Russia (between research at Yale and the NIH), it also meant informing others about risks of exposure to HIV and the importance of making moral decisions.
 For the past decade, my Christian convictions have compelled me to continue to inform others about the scientific evidence that supports both the safety and effectiveness of vaccines.

-My commitment and contribution to research and education help alleviate human disease and suffering only when others use the knowledge and developed products to secure our public health.
+My commitment and contribution to research and education helps alleviate human disease and suffering only when others use the knowledge and developed products to secure our public health.
 Christians are to care for society’s most vulnerable, motivated by love, never by fear.
-It is, in fact, this sometimes costly love that will most effectively witness to the world that we are Christ’s followers (Matthew 25:40; John 13:34; Philippians 2:3–5; 2 Timothy 1:7).
+It is, in fact, this sometimes costly love that will witness to the world that we are Christ’s followers (Matthew 25:40; John 13:34; Philippians 2:3-5; 2 Timothy 1:7).

 Dr. Ross reviewed and was supportive of my previous article.
 His primary concern was that I handle the scientific data regarding vaccination accurately—as I did.

 What about the side effects of vaccines, such as injury and even death?